Michele A Esposito

 Hi, my name is Michele Esposito.
 I am the 2nd grade teacher.
 I graduated from Southwest Missouri State University with a BS in Elementary Education with a minor in Learning Disabilities.

 I returned to the classroom in 2010 and taught 2nd grade gifted students for three years.
-I took a year off to focus on my family, then returned to the classroom in 2015 and taught the 3rd/4th grade gifted class.
-I returned to the 2nd grade classroom for the 2017/18 school year and am excited to continue with this age group for the 2018/19 school year.
+I took a year off to focus on my family, then returned to the classroom in 2015 and taught the 3/4th grade gifted class.
+I am really excited to be returning to the 2nd grade classroom for the upcoming 2019/20 school year.

 I enjoy working with eager, young learners and look forward to a fun year of learning and exploring.